 • Secured federal protection for white abalone and elkhorn and staghorn corals, the first-ever marine invertebrates protected by the Endangered Species Act.

-• Forced critical habitat protection of more than 40,000 square miles off the West Coast for leatherback sea turtles and 36,000 square miles of the Bering Sea for the world’s most endangered whale, the North Pacific right whale.
+• Forced critical habitat protection of 120 million acres for polar bears; 685 miles of beaches and more than 300,000 square miles of ocean for loggerhead sea turtles; 7,000 square miles in Hawaii for Hawaiian monk seals; 2,500 square miles around Washington’s Puget Sound for southern resident killer whales; and 36,000 square miles of the Bering Sea for the world’s most endangered whales, North Pacific right whales.

-• Achieved Endangered Species Act protection for the Puget Sound orca and Southwest Alaska sea otter, as well as a current proposal to protect the Cook Inlet beluga whale as an endangered species.
+• Achieved Endangered Species Act protection for the Puget Sound orca and Southwest Alaska sea otter, Cook Inlet beluga whale, 22 species of corals and black abalone.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|